jlwirtner/embsys100/assignment01/problem01.md

 ### Response

-Users expect connections to be established quickly, and volume to be adjuct instantaneously.
-Connections may take longer than normal to establish or require multiple attempts to establish sometimes, and I've experienced lag with volume adjustment on multiple occasions.
+Users expect connections to be established quickly, and volume to be adjusted instantaneously.
+Connections may take longer than normal or require multiple attempts to establish sometimes, and I've experienced lag with volume adjustment on multiple occasions.

 ### Memory